Made To Last

-In any weather, Outside Edge garden furniture is made to last and many items are now made in Britain!
+In any weather, Outside Edge garden furniture is made to last.
 Our designs are made for domestic patios, gardens, courtyards, backyards, hotels, restaurants and cafes.
 Our aluminium products will not deteriorate, rust or rot so there is no need to store your metal furniture away in the autumn or winter.

-This is why we offer up to a 10 year guarantee on our products!
+This is why we offer up to a 10 year guarantee on our aluminium products!

 Outside Edge has been involved in the importing, distribution and high end retailing of aluminium garden furniture since 1993.
 We started by sourcing high quality metal patio furniture that was manufactured in Cape Town, South Africa.